defano/wyldcard/README.md

 `iris close`          | The resulting card image collapses over the source in a circular aperture.
 `barn door open`      | The source image is split horizontally and each side slides out left/right to expose the resulting image.
 `barn door close`     | The resulting image slides in the from the left/right obscuring the source image.
-`shrink to bottom`    | The source image shrinks downward exposing the destination `shrink to top`       | The source image shrinks upward exposing the destination `shrink to center`    | The source image shrinks from the center of the screen exposing the destination `stretch from bottom` | The destination image grows from the bottom obscuring the source underneath it `stretch from top`    | The destination image grows from the top obscuring the source underneath it `stretch from center` | The destination image grows from the center of the screen obscuring the source underneath it
+`shrink to bottom`    | The source image shrinks downward exposing the destination.
+`shrink to top`       | The source image shrinks upward exposing the destination.
+`shrink to center`    | The source image shrinks from the center of the screen exposing the destination.
+`stretch from bottom` | The destination image grows from the bottom obscuring the source underneath it.
+`stretch from top`    | The destination image grows from the top obscuring the source underneath it.
+`stretch from center` | The destination image grows from the center of the screen obscuring the source underneath it.

 The syntax for specifying a visual effect is: